RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 **NOTE**: The single version installation of the ROCm stack remains the same.
 The rocm-dkms package can be used for single version installs and is not deprecated at this time.

+**Note**:  Before updating to the latest version of the operating system, delete the ROCm packages to avoid DKMS-related issues.

 Setting Permissions for Groups
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~